ahilajebin/hello-world/README.md

 Hi there,

-It's a rainy day in October 2020 and I'm just sitting here leaning GitHub.
+It's a rainy day in October 2020 and I'm just sitting here learning GitHub.